effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 - being influenced by the environment (process.env)

-But, conceptually, if an event is a thing that successfully triggers all the time, then the effect also provides a way to handle exceptions (i.e. no guarantee that the handler will be completed successfully).
+But, conceptually, if an event is a thing that successfully triggers **every time**, then the effect also provides a way to handle **exceptions** (i.e. no guarantee that the handler will be completed successfully).

 When could we catch exceptions?